- Search The Registry

 - My Account

 *This date marks the anniversary of the founding of the National Association for the Advancement of Colored People, (NAACP) in 1909.
+They are one of the oldest organizations designed to fight for American Civil Rights.

 An offspring of the 1905 Niagara Movement, the NAACP's purpose was to improve the conditions under which Black Americans lived at that time.
 Although these conditions have improved enormously, many differences still exist in the rights of U.S. citizens solely because of race or ethnic origin.
 The NAACP continues to seek a single class of citizenship for every American.
 Perhaps the most important single victory won by the organization was the U.S. Supreme Court decision of 1954 declaring that racial segregation in public schools unconstitutional.